PIM

 Despite data privacy concerns making it increasingly difficult to capture relevant customer information, shoppers are still keen to see personalized ads.
 Tapping into consumer behavior, past purchases, life stages, and other unique information to serve highly relevant ads can increase click-through rates (CTRs), boost sales, and create long-term loyal customers.

-Ready to start leveraging social media ads?
-Check out “The Social Commerce Crash Course For Brands” for tips on how to create a social commerce program and launch a winning strategy.
+Download this guide to start leveraging social media ads, tips for creating a social commerce program, and how to launch a winning strategy.

 Lizzie Davey (she/her) is a freelance writer and content strategist for ecommerce software brands.
 Her specialty is combining customer research with actionable copy to create pieces that people actually want to read.
 Over the past 10 years, she's worked with top industry brands to bring their vision to life and build...